LitE-SNN: Designing Lightweight and Efficient Spiking Neural Network through Spatial-Temporal Compressive Network Search and Joint Optimization: Method

 where we remove the $W^{(j)}$ and $mask^{(j)}$ in each branch and utilize universal shared $W$ and $mask$ instead.
 This modification allows the gradient to be fully applied to the $W$ and $mask$, eliminating the possibility of underfitting and simplifying the search space.
 Overall, our proposed CompConv offers a more efficient solution for achieving compression with mixed-precision quantization and pruning in the search space of automatic lightweight SNN designs.

-Figure \ref{fig:cconv}(c) illustrates the distributions of $W$, $\bar e(W)$, and $W_{output}$ with pruning rates. $W$ displays a symmetric, continuous distribution with a central peak diminishing towards the edges. $\bar e(W)$ represents the weighted average of $W$ quantized with 2-bit and 4-bit precision, showing a discrete but similarly trending distribution.
-The pruning rate curve indicates that weights with smaller absolute values undergo more pruning due to their lower importance.
-Thus, the distribution of the $W_{output}$ forms a pattern that is high on the sides and low at the center and far sides.
+Figure \ref{fig:cconv}(c) illustrates the distributions of $W$, $\bar e(W)$, and $W_{output}$ with pruning. $W$ displays a symmetric, continuous distribution with a diminishing central peak. $\bar e(W)$, quantized at 2-bit and 4-bit precision, follows a similar discrete pattern.
+The pruning rate curve indicates that weights with smaller absolute values are pruned more for their lower importance, resulting in $W_{output}$ having higher values on the sides and lower at the center and far sides.